 Within moments, the next helm command came, “Steady as you go, on course, 095 degrees.”
 Just as the ship steadied up on the new ordered course, four airbursts detonated with the loud “KEERAACK” sounds of their high explosives above the ship.

 From the bridge we could hear hissing noises and a sound like someone was throwing steel bolts at the ship; it was shrapnel coming down like rain.
 To evade getting hit by the counterbattery gun fire, the XO ordered the steering of a short weaving pattern about the base course of 095 degrees, 15 degrees to port for 30 seconds, then shift the rudder to come back 15 degrees to starboard for 30 seconds, and so on.

-We turned our stern toward Hon La, which only left mount 52, the aft guns unmasked and clear to return counterbattery fire as we moved away….
-If you would like to read more of this and other stories in “Striking Eight Bells,” use one of these links to booksellers: Amazon.com: Books, Barnes and Noble Booksellers, BAM –Books A Million and Smashword.com eBooks.
+We turned our stern toward Hon La, which only left mount 52, the aft guns unmasked and clear to return counterbattery fire as we moved away…. to read more from “Striking Eight Bells,” use one of these links to booksellers: Amazon.com: Books, Barnes and Noble Booksellers, BAM –Books A Million and Smashword.com eBooks.